Jagrutiti/Jagrutiti/README.md

 <h1 align="center">Hey👋 !
 This is <a href="https://www.linkedin.com/in/jagruti-tiwari/">Jagruti Tiwari</a></h1>
 <ul>
 <li> I am an open source beginner.
-<li> I am interested in learning technical writing, documentation.
+<li> Interested in learning technical writing, documentation, and volunteering to open source projects.
 <li> Checkout my recent articles at <a href="https://www.freecodecamp.org/news/author/jagruti/">FreeCodeCamp</a> and old ones at <a href="https://medium.com/@tiwarijagruti1">Medium.</a>
 <br><br>